 Morning vs. Evening Cleansing

 - Morning: A gentle cleanse removes sweat, oil, and skincare residue overnight.
+If your skin is very dry or sensitive, you may use just water or a very gentle cleanser in the morning.

 - Evening: A thorough cleanse is essential to remove makeup, sunscreen, and daily buildup.